EngreitzLab/ENCODE_rE2G/README.md

 Modify `config/config_training.yaml` with your model and dataset configs
 - `model_config` has columns:  model, dataset, ABC_directory, feature_table, polynomial (do you want to use polynomial features?), and override_params (are there model training parameters you would like to change from the default logistic regression settings specfied in `config/config_training.yaml`?)
-    - See example `model_config` for how to specify override_params.
+    - See [this example](https://pastebin.com/zt1868R3) `model_config` for how to specfiy override parameters.
 If there are no override_params, leave the column blank but still include the header.
     - Feature tables must be specified for each model (example: `resources/feature_tables`) with columns: feature (name in final table), input_col (name in ABC output), second_input (multiplied by input_col if provided), aggregate_function (how to combine feature values when a CRISPR element overlaps more than one ABC element), fill_value (how to replace NAs), nice_name (used when plotting)
     - Note that trained models generated using polynomial features cannot directly be used in the **Apply model** workflow
 - `dataset_config` is an ABC biosamples config to generate ABC predictions for datasets without an existing ABC directory.